Jsdemonsim/demonsim/readme.txt

       Added new cards.
 1.12: Fixed bloodsucker to occur before demon counterattack.
       Added GPL v3 license to source file and LICENSE file.
+1.13: Fixed Desperation abilities to not trigger from Exile.